AlinaVarkki/MathCube/README.md

 <h2>MathCube</h2>
-<p>MathCube is a game for kids that requires the player to count while playing it.
+<p>MathCube is a game that requires the player to count.
 MathCube has 50 levels that walk the player through addition, subtraction, multiplication, and division.
 It is developed in Unity using C#.<br>
 </p>

 <h2>Installation</h2>